ChameleonCloud/docs/source/technical/reservations.rst

 Provisioning and Managing Resources Using the GUI
 ___________________________________________________

-To make reservations of the resources, first log into the Horizon web interface - either `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI@UC <https://chi.uc.chameleoncloud.org>`_.
+To make reservations of the resources, first log into the Horizon web interface - either `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI\@UC <https://chi.uc.chameleoncloud.org>`_.
 Then, choose a project and configure your local timezone.
 For details on how to choose a project and update personalized settings, please see :ref:`gui`.

 In the navigation sidebar, go to the *Reservations* section and click *Leases*.